FatimaKamranOfficial/Hotel-Booking-Hub/README.md

-Hotel Booking Hub is a full stack MERN Application developed using React JS for the frontend and Node JS, Express JS, Mongoose and MONGO databse for the backend.
+Hotel Booking Hub is a Full Stack MERN Application

+Technology used for backend: Node JS, Express JS, Mongoose and MONGO databse Technology used for frontend: React, JSX

 The backend API is implemented for the following:
 1. User / Admin authorization using bycrypt.js and JSON web token